AbhinavA10/ML-courses/ML-with-Python/README.md

 - calculate for each class
 - Average accuracy of classifier is the average F1 score of all labels (a.k.a Macro F1)

-In multiclass clasification, the confusion matrix would look like this:.
+In multiclass classification, the confusion matrix would look like this:.
 The green cells are "True Positives" for each class.
 Thus, `Precision, Recall, F1` etc. is calculated seperately for each class.
 The example below shows groups of counts, based on if calculating for the `Apple` class.

 ![Multi-class confusion matrix](./imgs/confusion_matrix.png)